 An associate discharged for refusing to undergo drug or alcohol testing, or on the basis of a confirmed positive drug or alcohol test result conducted in accordance with the Standards for Workplace Drug and Alcohol Testing Act, is considered to have been discharged for misconduct and is disqualified from receiving benefits.
 In any challenge to a positive drug or alcohol test, the claimant has the burden to prove a breach in the chain of custody that the test was not properly conducted.
-In any claim brought by the discharged associate for compensation, a written report of the drug or alcohol test results shall be accepted as prima facie evidence of the

-as dministration and results of the drug or alcohol test.
-If challenged by the claimant s provided above, the written report of the drug or alcohol test results shall be ecceptable for presentation as evidence with the chain of custody of the sample
+In any claim brought by the discharged associate for compensation, a written report of the drug or alcohol test results shall be accepted as prima facie evidence of the administration and results of the drug or alcohol test.
+If challenged by the claimant as provided above, the written report of the drug or alcohol test results shall be acceptable for presentation as evidence with the chain of custody of the sample properly documented.

-pr roperly documented.

-212